 - Templates: All emails must use an approved HTML template to conform with university brand standards.
-Custom templates must be submitted for review by the mass email administrator.
+Custom templates are no longer an option in the new system.

 - Accessibility: All mass email content must be fully accessible, following the specifications on the Guides & Tutorials section of the Digital Accessibility site.

 - Exclusions: Messages will not be sent if they contain:

 - Solicitations and surveys (excluding limited university-level circumstances)